News

 More than a surf park, this $120 million playground comes stacked with extras: a surf academy, a Rip Curl retail store, a fitness studio and a slick RCVRI wellness centre with plunge pools and saunas.
 It’s a full-day destination too, with a beach club, casual bars and restaurants, event spaces, a skate park, a pump track and a kids’ playground.
 And you can even sleep on the roof in glamping accommodation before diving straight into the waves at sunrise.

-Perth Surf Park is set to make a splash in late 2027, with future plans to host regular events, including surfing competitions, cultural and music festivals, and charity fundraisers.
+Perth Surf Park is set to make a splash with its first waves in spring 2027, ahead of its public opening later that year.
+In the future, the park plans to host regular events, including surfing competitions, cultural and music festivals, and charity fundraisers.
 Open year-round from sunrise to sunset, the waves will keep rolling no matter the season.
-You can find out more about the project here.
+You can join the membership waitlist here.

 Stay in the loop: sign up for our free Time Out Australia newsletter for more news, travel inspo and activity ideas, straight to your inbox.